 7. Accounts Receivable Aging and Accounts Payable Aging

-These two reports are of particular interest to the lender because they provide information about the manner in which you manage your working capital.
+These two reports are of particular interest to the lender because they provide information about how you manage your working capital.

-If your clients delay payments on a regular basis, there is a greater chance of your level of bad debts increasing.
+If your clients delay payments regularly, there is a greater chance of your level of bad debts increasing.
 This would affect your cash flow as well as your profitability.

 8. Details of Your Other Loans

-You will be required to provide the lender with information about your other borrowings.
-Every bank or financial institution that you approach will consider this to be one of the key business loan requirements.
+The lender will require you to provide information about your other borrowings.
+Every bank or financial institution you approach will consider this one of the key business loan requirements.